 Coming down from the mountain we took the no.20 out to Llao-Llao to catch a boat to explore the upper lake.
 The boat was going to take us to Peninsula Querihue and Isla Victoria.
 At the peninsula we were allowed 45 minutes to walk through the Parque Nacional Los Arrayanes, named after some Myrtle trees.
 We were not allowed to leave the path and the path was mostly a wooden walk way.
 I think its nature conservation gone mad.

-Next stop Victoria Island, there they have an experimental section where they grow all sorts of different trees, including Sequoias.
-I loved that place.
 The boat was delayed because of one passenger missing.
 She had been waiting at a different harbour.
 There was thus a 25-minute delay and everyone staring at her when she entered the boat.

 The bus back to town was full with standing room only and everybody hanging on for dear life.
 Evening was dinner in the Familia Weiss restaurant.